 And even more important:

-How can we become more sustainable when it comes to traveling?
+How can we become more responsible and sustainable when traveling?

 The growing tourism industry

 The tourism industry is one of the biggest industries in the world and it´s constantly growing.
+The prognosis are promising and worrying at the same time.
 Conventional tourism is cheaper than ever and mass tourism is arising in more and more places all around the world.

-On the other side, awareness of sustainable tourism is constantly becoming more popular as well as the desire for more sustainable traveling.
-Due to the media, the trend “flight-shame” (with it’s greatest supporter Greta Thunberg) is already supposed to slow down the flight industry.
+Nevertheless, the awareness of responsible and sustainable tourism is constantly gaining in popularity and will be the core topic of the worldwide tourism industry in 2020.
+Due to the media, the trend “flight-shame” (with it’s greatest supporter Greta Thunberg) is already supposed to slow down the flight industry for example.

-Hopefully, this trend will continue as it is crucial for our future.
+Hopefully, the trend towards more sustainability will continue as it will be crucial for a future worth living.

 It seems like there is a lot of misconception and this might be due to unsettled definitions.
-As a result, travelers are confused or even think that sustainable tourism is an extreme or unrealistic effort.
+As a result, travelers are confused about the terms.
+Some might even think that sustainable tourism is an extreme or unrealistic effort.

 A definition of responsible tourism: